-The 18F-FDG activity administered ranges between about 185 - 740MBq (5 - 20 mCi).
+The 18F-FDG activity administered ranges between about 185 - 740 MBq (5 - 20 mCi).
 The administered activity typically depends upon the local imaging protocol.
-The local protocol may require fixed activity, or the activity may vary as a function of various parameters including but not limited to subject size or age, scanning mode, or percentage of scan bed (slice) overlap.
+The local protocol may require fixed activity, or the activity may vary as a function of various parameters including but not limited to subject size or age, scanner model, scanning mode, or percentage of scan bed (slice) overlap.
 To date there are no data providing evidence of superiority of parameter-dependent administered activity protocols.
 The exact activity and the time at which activity is calibrated should be recorded.
 Residual activity remaining in the tubing, syringe or automated administration system or any activity spilled during injection should be recorded.
-The objective is to record the net amount of FDG radiotracer injected into the subject to provide accurate factors for the calculation of the net SUV.
+The objective is to record the net amount of FDG radiotracer injected into the subject to provide accurate factors for the calculation of the SUV.
+The use of automated activity measurement and injection devices is allowed if accuracy is verified.

-Parameter Entity/Actor Specification Administered Imaging The Technologist shall FDG Radiotracer Activity Technologist Assay the pre-injection FDG activity (i.e. radioactivity) and time of measurement, 2.
-Record the time that FDG was injected into the subject, Assay the residual activity in the syringe (and readily available tubing and components) after injection and record the time of measurement.
-Inject the quantity of FDG as prescribed in the protocol, within the range defined in the protocol.
+Parameter Entity/Actor Specification Administered FDG Radiotracer Activity Imaging Technologist The Technologist shall 1.
+Assay the pre-injection FDG activity (i.e. radioactivity) and time of measurement, Inject the FDG as prescribed in the protocol, within the range defined in the protocol.
+3. Record the time that FDG was injected into the subject, Assay the residual activity in the syringe (and readily available tubing and components) after injection and record the time of measurement.
 These values shall be entered into the scanner during the PET/CT acquisition.
 For scanners that do not provide for entry of residual activity information, the net injected radioactivity should be manually calculated by decay correcting all measurements to the time of injection and then subtracting the residual radioactivity from the pre-injection radioactivity.
 The net injected radioactivity is then entered into the scanner during the PET/CT acquisition.
-All data described herein on activity administration shall be documented.
+All data described herein on activity administration shall be

+Parameter Entity/Actor Specification

+documented.

 All data should be entered into the common data format mechanism (Appendix E).